The How and Why of Becoming a Signing Agent: A Guide for Notaries

 Notary signing agents work with loan documents, especially mortgage loans.
 The responsibilities are similar to those of traditional notaries, but the special nature of loans usually requires more training.
 According to Quicken Loans, notary signing agents "are responsible for printing loan documents, witnessing and verifying the signing of these papers and then sending them where they need to go."

-Notary Signing Agent Certification Process
+What Is the Notary Signing Agent Certification Process?

 If you already have your notary commission, the hardest part is over!
 The exact process for becoming a signing agent will vary depending on the loan company.
 But these are some general steps to take if you're considering a signing agent position: